Secure Your Motorcycle With These Motorcycle Anti-Theft Pointers

 Being the owner of a motorcycle has many perks.
 There is something very thrilling about jumping on a bike and taking it out on the open road.
 However, that fun can be quickly be taken away the second your mind wanders toward your bike being stolen.
-Payer Law Group is here to inform you of ways to keep your bike safe.
+Payer Law is here to inform you of ways to keep your bike safe.
 We are experts in motorcycle anti-theft.
 Orlando trusts our motorcycle accident attorney.

 Bike Theft is a Serious Issue

 Did you know that over 45,000 bikes are stolen in the United States every year?
 This is a serious issue.
 This means more than one every 12 minutes.
 The worst part of this is that most of the bikes that get stolen, are never recovered since they are pieced out and sold for parts.
 As a motorcycle owner, you don’t want to be a statistic.
 You need to protect your investments.
 It is time to take the proper anti-theft measures to ensure your bike’s safety.

 - The ones who see an opportunity to steal a bike, and steal it on the spot.

 - The ones who strategically target specific bikes or owners in advance and steal them.